Immigration Law Clinic

 Q: What are the eligibility requirements?

 A: Students must be in good academic standing and have completed their first year of study.
-The Immigration Clinic does not require prerequisite courses but does recommend Immigration Law, Evidence, Children and the Law, and Legal Profession prior to or concurrent with enrollment.
+The Immigration Clinic does not require prerequisite courses.

 Q: How do students apply for the Clinic?

-A: Interested students must submit an Immigration Law Clinic application available on the Portal at MySWLAW.
-The Clinic gives preference to third- and fourth-year students who have not had prior in-house clinic experience and to students with public interest and other work or volunteer experience.
+A: Interested students must submit an Immigration Law Clinic application available on the Portal The Clinic gives preference to third- and fourth-year students who have not had prior in-house clinic experience.
 Fluency in another language is not required.
-Selection is not be based on academic rank.
+Selection is not based on academic rank.

 The Immigration Law Clinic is a five-unit semester course and is graded.
 There are no course prerequisites and no final examination.
 Interested students must submit an Immigration Law Clinic application and resume via the Portal at MySWLAW.
 Enrollment in the Clinic is limited.

 The Clinic meets one day per week for a two-hour class.
-The classroom component focuses on substantive and procedural law, professional responsibility and development of advocacy skills.
-Students work approximately 17 hours per week on Clinic activities and must be flexible with the hour requirement in order to be responsive to case demands.
+The classroom component focuses on the substantive law and procedure, and students receive training to prepare them to handle real cases.
+Students work approximately 15 hours per week.

 The Clinic is a semester course; it is five units and graded.
-The grade is based on performance on casework and community work, including client interviewing and counseling, advocacy work, research and writing, and office management.
+The grade is based on performance on casework, including client interviewing and counseling, advocacy work, research and writing, and office management.

 SIJS is a way for certain undocumented children to obtain lawful permanent resident status (a green card).
 A child may be eligible for SIJS if she is under the jurisdiction of a juvenile court, placed in the custody of a state agency or department, or placed in the custody of an individual (e.g. a guardian), and whose reunification with one or both parents is not viable due to abuse, neglect, abandonment or a similar basis under state law.
 The juvenile court must determine that it is in the minor's best interest to remain in the United States and not be returned to her home country.
 There are additional requirements.*